dannisliang/WirelessOrderSystem/README.md

 Descriptions of packages in this app:

-com.amaker.provider  Visit local SQLite
+com.amaker.provider--Visit local SQLite

-com.amaker.util      Tools for database
+com.amaker.util------Tools for database

-com.amaker.wlo       Activies
+com.amaker.wlo-------Activies